jacekMe/my_road_to_python/README.md

 This repository will feature books or courses related to Python that I am redesigning.

 # books
-- The Self-Taught Programmer - cory Althoff
+- The Self-Taught Programmer - Cory Althoff